dflock/duncanlock.net/content/posts/tech/magic-phone-numbers-my-voip-setup-with-voipms.rst

 	You can route any call to voicemail to take a message.
 The system can then email the recording (as a .wav file attachment) to any inbox.

 `CallerID <http://wiki.voip.ms/article/Caller_ID>`_
-	You can tell pass-through the caller ID from your phone when you use DID numbers to make outbound calls if you want, or you can set them yourself.
+	You can pass-through the CallerID from your phone when you use DID numbers to make outbound calls if you want, or you can set them yourself.
 You can also have the system report CallerID's on incoming calls, so that your phone will tell you who's calling.

 VOIP to VOIP calling, VOIP to Phone calling (aka free long distance)
 	You don't have to use the :abbr:`POTS (Plain Old Telephone System)` at all - you can make pure data calls over the internet, either to regular phones or SIP/VOIP numbers.
-This means that you can use WiFi to make calls without using your cell phone minutes at all.
+This means that you can use WiFi to make calls without using your cell phone minutes at all, or indeed having a SIM card or a phone - you can use a softphone on any computer or laptop to make calls.

 `SMS text messaging <http://wiki.voip.ms/article/SMS>`_
 	I haven't figured this out yet, but you can send & receive SMS text messages, using your DID numbers.
 This is a new feature currently US only (and free) - will be 1¢ per text from 2014.